dougeby/IntuneDocs/InTuneDocs/GetStarted/network-bandwidth-use.md

 Use the information in the following sections to plan for network traffic for [!INCLUDE[wit_firstref](../includes/wit_firstref_md.md)] clients.

 ## Average network traffic
-The following table lists the approximate size and frequency of common content that travels across the network for each client.
+This table lists the approximate size and frequency of common content that travels across the network for each client.

 > [!NOTE]
 > To ensure that computers and mobile devices receive the necessary updates and content from the [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] service, they must be periodically connected to the Internet.
 The time taken to receive updates or content will vary, but as a guideline, they should remain continuously connected to the Internet for at least 1 hour each day.